junxit/us-congress-bills-113/metadata.md

 - 2014-01-15 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
 458, H. Con.
 Res.
 74 is considered passed House.(consideration: CR H452; text as passed House: CR H452)
 - 2014-01-15 — Pursuant to the provisions of H. Res.
 458, H. Con.
 Res.
 74 is considered passed House. (consideration: CR H452; text as passed House: CR H452)
 - 2014-01-15 — Received in the Senate.
+- 2014-01-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S425)
+- 2014-01-16 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S425)
+- 2014-01-17 — Message on Senate action sent to the House.